Marklm72583/swap-torpedo/README.md

 ## Notes -

+Some phones may need a few minutes after boot to clean up swap/zram - not all, just some - and that's completely normal

-May not work on all devices
+May not work on all devices but will probably work for you - visit the XDA thread for help

 ## Changelog -